Bin workers have suspended strike action in Birmingham, which had taken place due to a dispute with the city council over job losses.

 But why have workers been striking - and what did the council have to say?
 The BBC looks at key questions around the row.

-Why did the refuse workers strike?
+Why did bin workers go on strike?

-What did the strike action involve?
+What has the strike action involved?

 A range of different stoppages.

 From 11 August, three-hour stoppages were spaced across the shift, taking place at 07.00, 10.30 and 13.30.

 Previously, workers had taken a two-hour stoppage from 06:00-08:00 and a one-hour stoppage between 12:30-13:30.